Ash Lumber: The Unsung Hero of Hardwood

 Ash Lumber comes from the Fraxinus genus, a group of North American hardwoods known for their resilience and clean grain.
 White Ash (Fraxinus americana) is the most popular species for woodworking thanks to its superior strength and beautiful cathedral grain.

-Historically prized for baseball bats, axe handles, and everyday-use furniture, Ash’s combination of impact resistance, elasticity, and clean appearance makes it ideal for both rustic and modern designs.
+Historically prized for baseball bats, axe handles, and everyday use furniture, Ash’s combination of impact resistance, elasticity, and clean appearance makes it ideal for both rustic and modern designs.

 Ash Lumber Appearance and Colour